awsdocs/aws-systems-manager-user-guide/doc_source/change-requests-review-aggregate-command-line.md

 # Viewing aggregated counts of change requests \(command line\)<a name="change-requests-review-aggregate-command-line"></a>

-You can view aggregated counts of change requests in Change Manager, a capability of AWS Systems Manager, by using the [GetOpsSummary](https://docs.aws.amazon.com/ssm/latest/APIReference/API_GetOpsSummary.html) API action\.
-This API action can return counts for a single AWS account in a single AWS Region or for multiple accounts and multiple Regions\.
+You can view aggregated counts of change requests in Change Manager, a capability of AWS Systems Manager, by using the [GetOpsSummary](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetOpsSummary.html) API operation\.
+This API operation can return counts for a single AWS account in a single AWS Region or for multiple accounts and multiple Regions\.

 **Note**
 If you want to view aggregated counts of change requests for multiple AWS accounts and multiple AWS Regions, you must set up and configure a resource data sync\.
 For more information, see [Configuring resource data sync for Inventory](sysman-inventory-datasync.md)\.